sc4311/JupyterVox/PyASTVox/doc/style_guide.md

    jvox_speech is a dictionary with speeches for different styles.
 There should always be a "default" style.
-2. Jvox\_speech should also have a "selected\_style" to help the parent nodes to know which speech to use.
+2. Jvox\_speech should also have a "selected\_style" to help the parent nodes to know which speech to use if not sure.
 If user selected a style, "selected\_style" will be using that style.
 Otherwise, "default" is copied to "selected\_style."
 This "selected\_style" is automatically selected by the set\_selected\_style\_speech\_for\_node function afer the speech is generated for each node (i.e., after gen_ast_XXX function is called)